President Worthen teaches us that by choosing to be humble, we can enhance our spiritual and secular lives.

 Faith in Jesus Christ has the power to help us get our stories straight, and I pray that, like Zoram, we will see that our life’s circumstances are often the very conditions in which God has chosen to bless us as He helps us work out our lives.

-There are lots of disappointments in the world that may be hard to understand.
-Instead of stressing over them or blaming others, sometimes it is best to “be still,” become humble, and put your trust in God that all is well.
+Instead of stressing or blaming, sometimes it is best to “be still,” become humble, and put your trust in God, believing that all is well.

 For you to see the Lord's plan for your life, you will need to prepare today to develop tomorrow's necessary social, practical, and spiritual skills.